yi-jiayu/blog/content/posts/a-minimal-representation-of-the-sutd-logo.md

 ---
-title: "A minimal representation of the SUTD logo"
+title: "A compact representation of the SUTD logo"
 slug: "a-minimal-representation-of-the-sutd-logo"
-subtitle: "Working with PBM images and ImageMagick"
+subtitle: "Playing with PBM images and ImageMagick"
 date: 2018-06-17T15:41:50+08:00
 tags: ["graphics", "ImageMagick", "SUTD", "Logo"]
 ---